MetaFam/metagame-wiki/docs/great-houses/house-of-defi.md

 A fairly comprehensive guide from The Defiant can be found here: [The Defiant's Definitive Guide to DeFi](https://newsletter.thedefiant.io/p/the-defiants-definitive-guide-to), but we keep our own index below as well.

-⚠️Danger can be anywhere.
-Do Your Own Research (DYOR) and equip yourself with the knowledge of how to use some of these blocks; what they can do, and their powers and dangers.
+>⚠️Danger can be anywhere.
+Do Your Own Research (DYOR) and equip yourself with the knowledge of how to use some of these tools; what they can do, and their powers and dangers.⚠️

-# 👩‍🏫**Education**
+## 👩‍🏫 Education

 - [Bankless](https://newsletter.banklesshq.com/) One of the best resources for learning about DeFi, becoming 'un-banked' and going west, like raiding regen vikings into the new frontier of finance to defile banks and slay Moloch.
 Perhaps [begin here](https://newsletter.banklesshq.com/p/-guide-1-starting-with-bankless) if you're just starting out.
 They often have educational quests around DeFi strategies in their newsletter.
 The podcast is fantastic!
 - [Gitcoin Quests](https://gitcoin.co/quests) We ❤️ Gitcoin (who doesn't) and the alpha release of their new Quests system is live and is an amazing resource for levelling up your crypto game.
 You get ranked and can claim an NFT for each completed quest.
 - [ETH Build](https://eth.build/) For the more curious or tech hungry - learn about cryptography, smart contracts and how all this stuff works behind the scenes.
 All in an interactive drag & drop interface! *All hail [@austingriffith](https://twitter.com/austingriffith)*
 - [scaffold-eth](https://github.com/austintgriffith/scaffold-eth) If you want to get your hands dirty with the nuts and bolts of DeFi and maybe try your hand at building the next Uniswap or Aave, this is one of the best places to start.

-# 👨‍🌾**Yield Farming**
+## 👨‍🌾 Yield Farming

 One of the 'magic' money sides to DeFi is Yield Farming.
 Earn interest and passive income through depositing your assets into a wide variety of protocols to provide liquidity for exchanges and lending platforms.
 You can also borrow against your assets and earn yield in platform tokens & stablecoins.